dajones42/rmsim/docs/controls.md

 location is a rail car, the person will move to the nearest corner of the rail car and will follow the movement of the car.

+The simulation starts looking down on a person's location from high above.
+A checker board displays tiles in the route.
+You will need to zoom in for content to load.

 - 1: Select look from view.
 - 2: Select look at view.
 - 3: Select look down on view.